-But that approach can have big dangers.
+But be careful.
+That approach can have big dangers.

-Let’s say that marketing simply have to provide 100x MQLs a month to the sales team.
+- Let’s say that marketing simply have to provide 100x MQLs a month to the sales team.

-When marketing meets that goal, they’re ecstatic.
+- When marketing meets that goal, they’re ecstatic.

-But sales are less than happy.
+- But sales are less than happy.

-A chunk of those leads could easily be nowhere near good enough for sales – even if they’re marketing qualified.
+- A chunk of those leads could easily be nowhere near good enough for sales – even if they’re marketing qualified.